 Fungi library could aid in the search for medical drugs

-A library of products derived from more than ten thousand fungi has been set up which could lead to the discovery of new drugs.
+A library of products derived from more than 10,000 fungi has been established which could lead to the discovery of new drugs.

 Fungi growing at a small scale on liquid growth medium (credit: Jelmer Hoeksma, © Hubrecht Institute).

 Researchers have set up a library of products derived from more than ten thousand fungi and screened it for biologically active compounds that could help to find reveal new therapeutics.

 They tested the biological activity of these fungal products using zebrafish embryos as it enables the analysis of effects on many cell types at the same time, in a working body and because zebrafish are physiologically very similar to humans.

 The researchers have already found various known compounds, among which include the cholesterol-lowering drug lovastatin and they have said the library offers further ample opportunity to search for new drugs.

 “Every year new compounds produced by fungi are identified, but so far we have only investigated a very small subset of all existing fungi,” explained Jelmer Hoeksma, one of the researchers at the Hubrecht Institute.
 “This suggests that many more biologically active compounds remain to be discovered.”

 Many more biologically active compounds remain to be discovered”